About Chestnuts - The Native Rock Stars

 Fig. 1 Chestnut Native Range in dark green

 Commercial chestnut orchards are currently suggested to have either European and/or Japanese hybrids in an orchard or have Chinese hybrids in an orchard; but, do not have both types of trees in the same orchard.
 A phenomenon known as Internal Kernel Breakdown (IKB) has been described by Dr. Fulbright of Michigan State University Extension.
 The main cultivar grown in Michigan is Colossal and it was found when nuts from Colossal were pollenated by a Chinese chestnut tree that up to 30% of the nuts would quickly rot internally making the crop suspect at best.
 Also in Michigan growers have found the European and Japanese hybrids produce 2 to 5 times the nuts that Chinese chestnuts do and produce nuts at a much earlier age.
-For example, the tissue cultured Colossal variety, a European and Japanese hybrid, is pictured above center, is only 6 months old and producing flowers already.

 Like any fruit, grain or nut crop there are pests and diseases that like it as much as we do.
 The main issues are: chestnut blight, chestnut weevil and root rot.
 Another potential pest not seen here in our farm is the Asian chestnut gall wasp.
 Chestnut trees like any tree are also subject to the normal leaf eating pests and normally they can be controlled if necessary with traps.

 Growing chestnuts is easy once you know how and we explain it in our book, "The Hazelnut and Chestnut Handbook".